TomasLira/Algorithms/Problems/questions.md

   Return the minimum number of minutes that must elapse until no cell has a fresh orange.
 If it is impossible to rot all the fresh oranges, return `-1`.
 - **Time Complexity**: O(m * n), where m is the number of rows and n is the number of columns in the grid.

-41. **Hamiltonian Cycle in a Graph**
-- **Description**: A **Hamiltonian cycle** in a graph G = (V, E) is a cycle that visits each vertex exactly once and returns to the starting vertex.
-Given a directed graph G, determine whether there exists a Hamiltonian cycle in the graph.
-If such a cycle exists, return `True`; otherwise, return `False`.
+41. **Find the Ordering of Tasks from Given Dependencies (Course Schedule II)**

+- **Description**: You are given `N` tasks labeled from `0` to `N-1`, and a list of prerequisite pairs where each pair `[a, b]` indicates that task `a` depends on task `b` (i.e., you must finish task `b` before task `a`).
+Your goal is to determine a valid ordering of tasks such that all tasks can be completed, respecting their dependencies.
+If it is impossible to complete all tasks due to a cycle in the dependency graph, return an empty array.
+If there are multiple valid orderings, return any one of them.
+- **Time Complexity**: O(N + E), where `N` is the number of tasks and `E` is the number of prerequisite pairs (edges).
+This complexity comes from performing a topological sort of the dependency graph.

+42. **Check Whether a Given Graph is Bipartite or Not**
+- **Description**:
+  Given an adjacency list representing an undirected graph with `V` vertices indexed from `0` to `V-1`, determine whether the graph is **bipartite** or not.
+A graph is considered bipartite if you can divide its set of vertices into two disjoint sets such that no two adjacent vertices share the same set.
+A graph is bipartite if and only if it is possible to color the graph using two colors in such a way that no two adjacent vertices have the same color.
-- **Time Complexity**: O(2^V * V^2), where V is the number of vertices in the graph, as this is the worst-case time complexity for solving the problem using dynamic programming or backtracking.
+- **Time Complexity**:
+  O(V + E), where `V` is the number of vertices and `E` is the number of edges in the graph.
+This is the time complexity for performing a BFS or DFS traversal to check for bipartiteness.